 Weaknesses and Strenghts

 N: Patience.
 I’m a very impatient person.
 I try to get as much done as possible every day, every week.
-I assign my team projects that are sometimes unreasonable.
+I assign projects that are sometimes unreasonable.
 I have a high expectation from them to get them done.
-And a lot of times my team sits me down and they’re like, Nathan, you know what, we need an extra day for quality assurance.
+And a lot of times they sit me down and they’re like, Nathan, you know what, we need an extra day for quality assurance.
 And I’ve come around to it over the years.
 But I’m the kind of person that my to do list gets bigger every day not smaller, even though I am completing stuff.
 So, I always want to get stuff done as fast as possible.

 J: What is your biggest strength?

 N: Managing people and taking calculated risks.
-I have a team of 70 people right now on FreeeUp.
-On Portlight, got 20ish depending on the season.
+There are 70 people right now working on FreeeUp.
+On Portlight, there are 20-ish depending on the season.
 So, just managing people is something I got very good at.
-I was fortunate enough when I got internships before I started my own company, to have people that are very good at managing people above me.
+I was fortunate enough when I got internships before I started my own business, to have people that are very good at managing people above me.
 So, I find that I’m very good at managing people and putting people in position to succeed to manage other people.

 J: What are you most fired up today?